Are things getting on top of you? Off-load your mind and drop-in for a confidential chat with Kate (Student Wellbei… https://t.co/Zfx0bNNBkZ

 Yes.
 There are plenty of desks with power sockets for use with laptops; please use these and not the sockets on the floor.
 The free eduroam wireless network is available throughout the library.

-For more information and connection instructions look at our laptops and wireless page, or drop into the Student Support Zone.
+For more information and connection instructions look at our laptops and wireless page, or ask for assistance at the Welcome Desk.

 I am visiting from another institution, can I use your wireless service?